cpp-toolbox/meta_utils/README.md

 - Add support for recursive custom types, eg a class that contains a vector of itself.

 ## Gotchas
+- Some types are not able to be reconstructed, one example of this the `std::regex` object, the problem with it is that you construct it by passing a pattern, and so you would expect `from_string` to take in the pattern and construct the regex, which makes sense and is possible, but the `to_string` can't be defined in a way that allows to say that `r = from_string(to_string(r))` as we don't have access to the pattern, thus we cannot define these functions for this type, keep this in mind.
 - This system looks at the source code, and creates code based on it, therefore if you make changes to your code the meta program will not update until you re-run the program, that will generate new meta program code, which needs to be compiled to be used.
 - One more time, for the meta program to be updated, we follow this paradigm: modify code -> run program -> compile
 - You may not want to add the meta program to your git repository as it adds a lot of generated code (if you want to run metrics on code you write, that might matter)